Q: What is the incubation period for HPV?

 Q: Who can get an HPV infection?

-A: Anybody of any age who has sex with another person who has an infection can catch an infection.
+A: Anybody of any age who has sex or physical contact with a person who has an HPV infection can contract an infection.
 Up to 80% of people who are sexually active will get HPV by the time they are 50 years old.

 Q: Is there any particular group of people who are more likely to have HPV infections?